vbookshelf/W2H-Web-2-Home/README.md

 - Get a feel for the latency associated with this approach.
 - See the token access control system in action.

-This is just one example.
-You can use the polling system with any custom website that you build.
+This code is a working example.
+It's a starting point that can be modified and expanded.
+You can use the polling system with any project.

 <br>